omarsul/airbnbDataQuestions-/README.md

 # airbnbDataQuestions-

-i couldn't ulpload the data becouse its big this some questions has been answered by analysing airbnb seattle data, removed the rows of null values then removed the dollar($) sign and the comma(,) from the price for more accuracy, then got the highest and lowest prices.
+i couldn't ulpload the data becouse its big.

+this some questions has been answered by analysing airbnb seattle data, removed the rows of null values then removed the dollar($) sign and the comma(,) from the price for more accuracy, then got the highest and lowest prices.